whyrsm/whyrsm/README.md

 NestJS, Next.js, Express.js, PostgreSQL.
 Railway for infra.
 I'd rather solve problems than configure CI/CD.

-AI coding with Cursor, Kiro, Claude Code.
-Favorite LLM: Sonnet 4, Opus 4, Gemini 3.
+AI coding with Cursor, Kiro, Antigravity, Claude Code, juggling tools for cost efficiency 😁

+My favorite LLM: Sonnet 4, Opus 4, Gemini 3.
+At least for now.

-n8n and WAHA for WhatsApp bots and automation.
+I also use n8n and WAHA for WhatsApp bots and automation work.

 ---